Candyman (character): Legacy

+In 2007, Pitbull released the song "Candyman" titled after the urban legend of the same name.
+It is track nine to Pitbull's album The Boatlift and features Chicago rapper Twista who provides a verse to the halloween track.

 The Candyman was ninth on Fandango and Bloody Disgusting's list of top 10 slasher icons, and eighth on an older Bloody Disgusting list.
 Based on a readers' poll, Rolling Stone ranked him tenth among horror villains.
 JoBlo.com ranked the Candyman fifth on its list of horror boogeymen, and ComingSoon.net ranked him seventh on its list of slasher villains.

 Candyman is sometimes referenced in songs, most notably Tupac Shakur song "Troublesome '96" with him urging listeners to "say my name three times like Candyman...Bet I roll on yo' ass like an avalanche", which often confused many people to this present day with debates if the summoning was three or five, however the actual times to summon is five.
 It was in fact Bloody Mary who is summoned three times.
-Kayne West also gave mention in his song titled " Breathe In, Breathe Out" rapping, "So, say my name like Candyman, and I'ma come and fix you up like the handyman".
+Kanye West also gave mention in his song titled " Breathe In, Breathe Out" rapping, "So, say my name like Candyman, and I'ma come and fix you up like the handyman".
+Megan Thee Stallion was another rapper to mention him in her song titled "Scary" featuring Rico Nasty rapping, "Say my name like Candyman, and bitch, you know I'm there".

+R. J. Payne most recently rapped this line in "Let's Do It Again": "A nightmare you wouldn't expect, Leatherface with the chainsaw, I Candyman hook you to death".

 The character was often parodied or mentioned in many television, movies and media ranging from The Simpsons, South Park, The Chappelle Show and Key & Peele.
-Social media also parodied Candyman various ways with mock trailers or appearances in their videos/short.
+Social media also parodied Candyman in various ways with mock trailers or appearances in their videos/shorts.
 A meme created with a picture of Terrance Howard circulated in the late 2010s with the spelling caption of Candyman as 'CANDY-MAYNE' (pronounced candy-mine) due to his southern vocal accent and speaking annunciation of how he pronounces the word "man".
-It was then followed by mock VHS/DVDs/Bluray with Howard as the Candyman with the accent spelling in the title, also followed by edited parodied video/bits that went viral of what would the movie be like if Terrance Howard starred in the movie, it featured the impersonation of Howards' voice and likeness saying CANDY-MAYNE in the mirror and others correcting him to pronounce the name right otherwise he wont come out.
+It was then followed by mock VHS/DVDs/Blu-ray with Howard as the Candyman with the accent spelling in the title, also followed by edited parodied video/bits that went viral of what would the movie be like if Terrance Howard starred in the movie; it featured the impersonation of Howard's voice and likeness saying CANDY-MAYNE in the mirror and others correcting him to pronounce the name right otherwise he won't come out.

 Merchandise

 McFarlane Toys released a Candyman action figure as part of its Movie Maniacs Series 4 in 2001.
 More action figures were scheduled for release in November 2019 by NECA.

-Yayha Abdul-Mateen II version of the Anthony McCoy's Candyman was released from Funko Pop merchandising in 2022.
+Yayha Abdul-Mateen II's version of the Anthony McCoy's Candyman was released from Funko Pop merchandising in 2022.
 It features him dressed in his painter's overall jumpsuit wearing the honey colored Trench coat with bees surrounding his honeycomb like face.